Skip to content

 ARA-290 (Cibinetide)

-Discover ARA-290 (Cibinetide), a non-erythropoietic peptide engineered to target neuropathic pain, reduce inflammation, and promote tissue repair.
+Discover ARA-290 (Cibinetide), a non-erythropoietic peptide engineered to target neuropathic pain, reduce inflammation, and promote nerve tissue repair.

 Administration